isabella232/asset-compute.en/help/api.md

   }
   ```

-* **401 Unauthorized**: When the request does not have valid [authentication](#authentication-and-authorization).
+* **401 Unauthorized**: occurs when the request does not have valid [authentication](#authentication-and-authorization).
 An example might be an invalid access token or invalid API key.

-* **403 Forbidden**: When the request does not have valid [authorization](#authentication-and-authorization).
+* **403 Forbidden**: occurs when the request does not have valid [authorization](#authentication-and-authorization).
 An example might be a valid access token, but the Adobe Developer Console project (technical account) is not subscribed to all required services.

-* **404 Not found**: When there is no current registration for the given credentials.
+* **404 Not found**: occurs when there is no current registration for the given credentials.

   ```json
   {